tombroz/polish-atm-web-crawler/README.md

-Project implements a script to download polish ATMs data from http://www.karty.pl/ It changes IP automatically after several requests remain unblacklisted.
+Project implements a script to download polish ATMs data from http://www.karty.pl/ It changes IP automatically after several requests to remain unblacklisted.

 Prerequisites: